ffhighwind/DapperExtraCRUD/README.md

 This generates SQL WHERE conditions from a Linq.Expression<Predicate<T>>.
 It can be somewhat expensive to generate, so I recommend caching the results when possible.
 The main reason to use this utility is if you need a type-safe query or need to map a predicate to SQL command.
 Specifically, I have used this to remove items from a dictionary after deleting rows from a database.
-It is not well tested, so I do not recommend using it without proper testing.
+It is not well tested, so I do not recommend using it in a production environment.

 #### Partition<T>(this IEnumerable<T> source, int size)